andrewfarmer13/Password-Generator/README.md

 ## What Did I Learn

   1. How to manipulate strings in Java
   2. Refreshed on how to work with the WindowBuilder
+  3. How to create a runable jar file

 ## Things I Will Add